The Virtuous Integrity Navigation Challenge Event

 Special offer! £200 per rider until midnight on New Year's Eve 2016.
 This includes one map and checkpoint booklet per team.
 Does not include food and accomodation.
 Please note - after 1st Jan 2017 the entry fee will be £250.

-If you don't want to camp with us that is a great shame but there is a campsite just north of Tremp called Camping Gasset which is about 12 miles from the hotel.
+If you don't want to hotel it with us that is a great shame but there is a campsite just north of Tremp called Camping Gasset which is about 12 miles from the hotel.

 ICC 1:50,000 sheet #25 - 'Pallars Jussa', buy extras from STANFORDS if you so desire.